RamenDR/ramen/test/README.md

 drenv dump envs/example.yaml
 ```

-Dumping the file shows how drenv binds templates, expands scripts
+Dumping the file shows how drenv binds templates, expands addons
 arguments, name workers, and applies default values.
 This can be useful
 to debugging drenv or when writing a new environment file.